 It was during yet another stint inside while awaiting trial that repeat offender Derek Jones got his big idea: a special email service connecting prisoners to friends and family on the outside.
 Mark Williams finds out how forming a business helped Derek to turn his life around

-Some 85,000 ex-offenders are released from English and Welsh prisons each year, and about 65% re-offend within 24 months, costing the UK taxpayer about £12bn a year.
+Some 85,000 ex-offenders are released from English and Welsh prisons each year.
+Almost half of them (46%) re-offend within 24 months (60% of those on short sentences re-offend within a year), costing the UK taxpayer about £12.75 million per day.

 Apart from wanting to change your ways, the key to 'going straight' is finding a job, of course.
 Those who do so are as much as 50% less likely to re-offend.

 Few ex-offenders choose to start their own business, but Derek Jones is one exception.
 He grew up in Bath in the 1970s.
 "I've fond memories of my childhood.
 Although I was a black kid growing up in a white adopted family, I didn't have any issues about that," he says.

 "I was hanging around with the wrong crowd and it began with minor stuff - petty theft, bottles of pop, etc. I first got into trouble with the police when I was 11 and up until the age of 21, I must have been in custody 15 times.
 My adopted parents had no idea what I was getting up to, but that changed when the police got involved."

 Laziness was a big part of it, confesses Derek.
 "I wanted everything to come easy - I didn't want to work for it.
 I wanted to do something else with my life, but I thought that was out of reach."

 Soon, Derek graduated to car theft and burglary.
 "Bath's a small place really, there aren't many black people either, so soon people knew what I was getting up to - and that included the police."
 The first couple of times he got caught, Derek said he felt some shame, but soon he was out committing more crime to "get money to buy things and have a good time".

 Inspired business idea